Miller State Park: Description

 The 533 acre park was established in 1891 when 3 acre atop Pack Monadnock were donated to New Hampshire.
 The name Pack comes from an Indian word meaning "little" and is used in comparison to nearby Mount Monadnock.
 Pack Monadnock has a paved auto road to the top and is the former site of two hotels.
 It has a renovated fire tower at the summit which is staffed seasonally.

 The park has expanded over the years with land donations and purchases.
 Until 1901, cattle were driven by foot from Massachusetts farms for summer grazing on open pasture extending nearly to the summit.
 Virtually all the pastures are now overgrown with forest, as little farming is done in the region.

-The park is named for James Miller, a Peterborough native who was a brigadier general in the United States Army during the War of 1812 and became the first Governor of Arkansas Territory.
+The park is named for James Miller, a Peterborough native who was a brigadier general in the United States Army during the War of 1812 and became the first governor of Arkansas Territory.

 The area is popular with hikers.
 The Wapack Trail runs through the park, crossing over Pack Monadnock.

+The mountain is the home of the Pack Monadnock Raptor Observatory, which draws regional birdwatchers who observe the autumn hawk migration.

 In 2007, the state created Temple Mountain State Reservation on the south side of NH Route 101 across from the Miller State Park entrance, when it bought 325 acre around the closed Temple Mountain Ski Area.